K1D77A/latter-day-paypal/README.md

        <request>
        <call-api>)
 ```
-Headers are send using Dex so they have to be a properly formed alist like above.
+Headers are sent using Dex so they have to be a properly formed alist like above.
 You can see the additional headers in the paypal dev docs.

 ## Testing